sonatype-nexus-community/sonatype-field-workshop/repo-manager.md

 Quick Start - https://guides.sonatype.com/repo3/quick-start-guides/proxying-maven-and-npm/

+# Installation Gotchyas
+- If port 8081 already in use.
+Start nexus `./bin/nexus run`

 ### Requirements

 Before you can set up the proxy server for Maven and npm, you’ll need to install and configure the following external tools for the repository manager: